peterhinch/micropython-micropower/README.md

 # Pyboard enhancements

-Micropower operation would be made more straightforward if a future iteration of the Pyboard included the following, controllable in user code:
+Micropower operation would be simpler if a future iteration of the Pyboard included the following, controllable in user code:
  1. A switched 3.3V peripheral power output.
  2. A facility to disable the I2C pullups.
  3. A facility to disable the regulator via its enable pin.